7coil/dmail/server/markdown/privacy.md

 ## DiscordMail Privacy Agreement

-Last updated: 21st August 2017
+Last updated: 7th October 2017
-Effective Date: 21st August 2017
+Effective Date: 31st October 2017

 Thanks for choosing DiscordMail!

 The following Privacy Agreement ('PA') is a legal agreement between Moustacheminer Server Services ('MSS' or 'we') and you ('you').

-By using the DiscordMail application ('DiscordMail') via the DiscordMail bot application found on https://discordapp.com/ ('Discord'), you agree to be bound by the following PA set by this document, to the extent applicable in your country, without any rights, express or implied, except for those outlined within the TOS and PA.
+By using the DiscordMail application ('DiscordMail', 'the Service') via the DiscordMail bot application found on https://discordapp.com/ ('Discord'), or any other services provided via the DiscordMail website on https://discordmail.com/, you agree to be bound by the following PA set by this document in it's entirety, to the extent applicable in your country, without any rights, express or implied, except for those outlined within the Terms of Service and Privacy Agreement.

 ### Discord